gerardnynkeu/Portfolio-Data-Analytics/E-commerce-EDA-R/README.md

   Compare sales performance across different regions to spot high- and low-performing areas.

 - **7.5 Discount vs. Profit Relationship** 💰
   Analyze how discounts impact profitability and identify the optimal discounting strategy.

+  ## 8. Tools & Technologies

+This project was developed and executed using the following tools:

+- **Programming Language:** R
+- **Platform:** Kaggle Notebooks
+- **Libraries Used:**
+  - `tidyverse` – Data manipulation and visualization
+  - `dplyr` – Data wrangling
+  - `ggplot2` – Data visualization
+  - `lubridate` – Date handling
+  - `stringr` – String manipulation
+  - `readr` – Reading and writing CSV files

+The project was run entirely on Kaggle, leveraging its cloud-based environment for data analysis and visualization.